mjordan/introduction_to_relational_databases/README.md

-# Exercise: Selecting data from the Classes database
+# Exercise: Selecting data from the Class Scheduling database

 In this exercise, we will perform some SELECT queries on the Classes database we modelled earlier in the workshop.
 Your instructor will provide the URL of the tool you will use, plus login credentials for the tool.